Malaysia: Peninsula and Borneo - July 2006

 Nudibranchs are the marine cousins of land slugs.
 Their gills are exposed, naked, hence their name...

 Fresh water and poor visibility

-Starting this Tuesday, I start diving in Tioman.
+On Tuesday, I start diving in Tioman.
 First surprise: the water is COLD !!!!
-I know, everything is relative, but here, in this season, we lose almost 4 degrees compared to the very warm waters of the Perhentian.
+I know, everything is relative, but here, in this season, we lose almost 4 degrees compared to the very warm waters of Perhentian.

-It's enormous.
-Spend an hour in water at 30 ° C, okay.
-But at 25-26 ° C, it's chills and systematic clapping of teeth for the chilly diver that I am.
+That's a lot.
+Spending an hour in water at 30°C is fine.
+But at 25-26°C, it's systematic shivering and teeth chattering for the very cold diver that I am.
 From now on, I will wear a tank top + T-shirt under my too thin wetsuit.

 The fascinating sea slugs

-As a result, we are less interested in the "big" animals that may pass by in the distance and that we don't see anyway, given the "fog" that reigns in the water, to look at the case of small animals.
+As a result, we are less interested in the "big" animals that may pass in the distance and that we cannot see anyway, because of the "fog" that reigns in the water, to focus on the small ones.

-Among these very interesting little things that are an inexhaustible subject for those who, like me, do underwater photography (I have my little compact in its waterproof case with me on each of my dives): the nudibranchs.
+Among these very interesting little things, which are an inexhaustible subject for those who, like me, do underwater photography (I carry my little compact in its waterproof case with me on every dive): the nudibranchs.

 These critters are vague relatives of our land slugs, but much prettier.
-There are hundreds and hundreds of them, listed in a Bible called 1001 Nudibranchs, whom we hasten to consult when we return to dive shop.
+There are hundreds and hundreds of them, listed in a Bible called 1001 Nudibranchswhich we hasten to consult on our return to the dive shop.

-Nudibranchs, there are big and small, long and short, long and short, patches and thin ones, some with an "afro" blow and others covered with pustules.
-All adorned with new and changing colours.
+The nudibranchs, there are big and small, long and short, leggy and thin, some with an "afro" cut, others covered with pustules.
+The whole thing is adorned with new and changing colors.
 A real festival.